DoorDash Food Delivery Service: Are you looking to work for DoorDash? Here are a few reasons why you should not work for DoorDash.

 Now I would like to give some advice to the CEO of DoorDash!

-- Fix your rating system, 4.5 rating is hard when people are always looking for free handouts or free food!
+Fix your rating system, a 4.5 rating is hard when people are always looking for free handouts or free food!

-- Remove the customer rating, or just have “did the driver deliver your food, and was the driver professional & nice” rating
+Remove the customer rating, or just have a “did the driver deliver your food, and was the driver professional & nice” rating

-- Get a better paying system, you pay more for referring people, then you do to the actual drivers who are doing the work.
+Get a better paying system, you pay more for referring people than you do to the actual drivers who are doing the work.

-- when orders are placed and it takes an hour to reach a dasher, remove the feedback for on time delivery, when its not the dashers fault
+when orders are placed and it takes an hour to reach a dasher, remove the feedback for on-time delivery when it is not the dasher’s fault

 After reading this article, I hope you consider the pros and cons of this company before you start working for DoorDash.